This function performs quality control, filtering, normalization, and transformation

 Logical.
 If

-object with the table of raw counts (filtered failed runs if needed).
-Default isTRUE
+TRUE, constructs aphyloseqobject with the table of raw counts (filtered failed runs if needed).
+Default isTRUE.- eco_phyloseq

 Logical.
 If

-object with the ecosystem abundances (i.e. afternormalise = "load"
+TRUE, constructs aphyloseqobject with the ecosystem abundances (i.e. afternormalise = "load").
+Default isTRUE.- return_all

 Logical.
 If

-) are included in the output.
-Default isFALSE
+TRUE, additional intermediate data matrices (X_matched,X_norm,X_prev) are included in the output.
+Default isFALSE.- verbose

 Logical.
 If

-, prints progress messages during execution.
-Default isTRUE
+TRUE, prints progress messages during execution.
+Default isTRUE.

 Value